zuojianfa/ca-lang/README.md

 is scopeline the real skip function start for debugging? try it

 NEXT TODO:
-- [ ] search malloc ASTNode and replace with a function, it's good to initialize it in a unique way
-- [ ] search `tok` and check the if it transfered the right id not typeid_t
 - [ ] make typeid_t opaque for making it cannot convert from int to typeid_t directly
 - [ ] treat function id with "f:ident"
-- [ ] typedef a type for different type of meaning, such as define ident_t as int, type_t as int etc.
-- [ ] implement get_datatype_by_ident
 - [ ] handle logical operation type convert, in function `IR1::gen_sub` ..., and case '<', etc
 - [ ] support other atomic type
 - [ ] support point type